ros2/design/articles/node_lifecycle.md

 A topic should be provided to broadcast the new life cycle state when it changes.
 This topic must be latched.
-The topic must be named `lifecycle_state` it will carry both the end state and the transition, with return code.
+The topic must be named `lifecycle_state` it will carry both the end state and the transition, with result code.
 It will publish ever time that a transition is triggered, whether successful or not.